mir-hussain/useReducer-example/README.md

-# This repository contains some example on useReducer
+# This repository contains some examples on useReducer